Gas Box / Gas Cabinet Experts

 Since gas boxes allow for all technicians to use the same gas supply, you can more efficiently use up a single gas cylinder at a time without having half-full canisters scattered throughout the facility.
 Biomedical companies can reduce safety hazards with fewer cylinders scattered around the facility as they reside in just one location.

-Choosing Pipes for Your Gas Cabinets
+Choosing Pipes for a Gas Box

 Is the Material Compatible with Gas?